 - Advertising (Related display ads and/or lead generating text ads)

 How to: Monetize your site by placing ads.
 You may start with AdSense and explore additional types of ads like native ads and video ads.
 You may also use the traditional standard banner ads, video pre-roll spots or native ads.
 Place ads on search result pages as aggregated content works with keywords and are effective in searches.
 You may also add additional revenue streams in the form of non-standard ads like sliders, anchors, in-text ads, and custom leave-behind ads.

-If you have questions on how to monetize your specific publisher site model, sign up FREE as our Premium Publisher and we can develop the right revenue plan for you.
+If you have questions on how to monetize your specific publisher site model, sign up for a Starter account at MonetizeMore today and we can develop the right revenue plan for you.